nesbox/TIC-80/README.md

 # Pro Version
 To help support TIC-80 development, we have a [PRO Version](https://nesbox.itch.io/tic).
-This version has a few aditional features and binaries can only be downloaded on [our Itch.io page](https://nesbox.itch.io/tic).
+This version has a few additional features and binaries can only be downloaded on [our Itch.io page](https://nesbox.itch.io/tic).

 For users who can't spend the money, we made it easy to build the pro version from the source code.